FAQ: Cold & Flu Symptoms in Adults, and More

 • What is the flu (influenza)?

 Symptoms include fever, Headache, extreme tiredness, dry cough, sore throat pain, runny or stuffy nose, and muscle aches.
-Children can have additional gastrointestinal symptoms such as nausea, vomiting, and diarrhea, which are uncommon in adults.

 • How does the cold and flu spread?